VishalRamki/C3990-Server/README.md

 pip install flask-cors
 ```

+3. Make sure that you have run the `setupdb.py` at least once, to create all the tables and secondary indexs.
-3. Run the python script via (You may need sudo if you are on a \*nix machine)
+4. Run the python script via (You may need sudo if you are on a \*nix machine)

 ```
 py api.py